jceipek/jceipek.github.com/content/projects/making-faster-systems/index.md

 In [*Structured Programming with `go to` Statements*](https://web.archive.org/web/20160405103933/http://www.univasf.edu.br/~marcus.ramos/pc-2008-2/p261-knuth.pdf), Donald E. Knuth wrote "...premature optimization is the root of all evil", and people have been misquoting him ever since.
 They tend to miss both what he meant by "premature" and what has changed since he wrote those words in 1974.

 But I'll get back to that.
 First, let's consider *why* we might want to make faster systems:
-1. It leads to happier customers -- people generally don't like waiting for things, and fast systems lead to fast feedback loops.
+1. It leads to happier customers --- people generally don't like waiting for things, and fast systems lead to fast feedback loops.
-2. It leads to happier companies -- happier customers ideally lead to higher profits.
+2. It leads to happier companies --- happier customers ideally lead to higher profits.
 In the case of client-server software, companies pay for the resources they use, and faster systems tend to use fewer resources.
-Which company *doesn't* want to decrease their cloud spend?
+What company *doesn't* want to decrease their cloud spend?
-3. It leads to a happier planet -- reducing resource consumption reduces environmental impact.
+3. It leads to a happier planet --- reducing resource consumption reduces environmental impact.
 4. It leads to a happier *you*, because making systems faster is fun and rewarding.

 If we want to make faster systems, we need to: